mlittl/dev.na.bambora.com/source/docs/guides/batch_payment/index.md

 ### Processing

-Bank-to-bank transactions are dependent on bank cut off times.
+Bank-to-bank transactions are dependent on bank cut-off times.
 Therefore, if you want to process a bank-to-bank transaction the same day, you need to submit the request before 11:00 AM (PST).
 Any request submitted after this time will be processed the following  day.

-Example Processing Flow with a 4-business day credit lag.
+Example processing flow with a 4-business day credit lag.

 Day 0: A fitness software uploads a batch file through our Batch Payment API before the 11:00 am PST cut-off time.
 The fitness software uses the Batch Payment Report API to query the status of the transaction.
 The transaction status is ‘Scheduled’.

 Day 1: The members of the fitness club are debited; the money is taken out of their bank accounts.
 The transaction status is ‘In process’.